Using the Newton-Raphson Method with Automatic Differentiation to Numerically Solve Implied Volatility of Stock Option through Binomial Model: Methodology

 \subsection{Calculating implied volatility inversely via binomial model}

-As mentioned in the previous section, in order to determine the current value of an option, some parameters such as the current stock price and risk-free rate are required.These parameters can be obtained from the exchange market.
-Moreover, in the same place, the price of the option is determined.
+As mentioned in the previous section, to determine the current value of an option, parameters such as the current stock price and risk-free rate are required.
+These parameters can be obtained from the exchange market, where the option price is also determined.

-Now, we let the known parameters be constants.
-Then, we can simply write a formula as:
+Now, assuming the known parameters are constants, we can write the formula as follows:

-Then, the $\sigma$ satisfying the equation above is the implied volatility of a corresponding stock option.
-It is important to note that in this paper, the 10-layer lattice model is applied.
-The number of the layers is determined by computational limitations.
-The risk-free rate is based on the 10-year treasury yield for the real-market data.
-And we assume the rate to be $0 $for the generated dataset.
+The $\sigma$ that satisfies the equation above is the implied volatility of the corresponding stock option.
+It is important to note that in this paper, a 10-layer lattice model is applied.
+The number of layers is determined by computational limitations.
+The risk-free rate is based on the 10-year treasury yield for real market data, and we assume the rate to be $0$ for the generated dataset.
 Other parameters are obtained from the real market.
-C is known in the exchange market.
-Thus, $\sigma$ can be determined by finding the root of the equation:
+The option price $C$ is known in the exchange market, so $\sigma$ can be determined by finding the root of the equation:

-We denote the root of the equation above by $\hat{\sigma}$.\\ To finding a root of the equation, we apply Newton-Raphson's method with initial value, $x_0 = 0.2$, with the tolerant rate $= 10^{-5}$.
-That is, the iteration would stop at $n$ when $|f(x_n) - f(x_{n-1})| < 10^{-5}$.
+We denote the root of the equation above by $\hat{\sigma}$.
+To find the root of the equation, we apply the Newton-Raphson method with an initial value of $x_0 = 0.2$ and a tolerance rate of $10^{-5}$.
+The iteration stops at step $n$ when $|f(x_n) - f(x_{n-1})| < 10^{-5}$.
 The maximum number of iterations is set to 100.
-The derivative of $f$ is calculated using Automatic Differentiation in each iteration.
+The derivative of $f$ is calculated using Automatic Differentiation at each iteration.